georgeslabreche/opssat-orbitai/Mochi/README.md

 ```

 ### Run all examples
-- To run all examples with all OPS-SAT training and test data: `./runall.sh`
+To run all examples with all OPS-SAT training and test data:
+- Make sure that all examples are compiled.
+- `./runall.sh`.
-- Results are saved in the results.txt file.
+- Sample results are available in `results.txt`.